nialov/fractopo/README.md

 ## Development status

-  - In constant development.
+  - In constant development, will have breaking changes.

-  - Many legacy python files are still in fractopo/ directory and subdirectories.

   - Critical issues: